mikke89/RmlUiDoc/pages/cpp_manual/building_with_cmake.md

 ```
 Now please try out the freshly built `invader` sample (`rmlui_sample_invaders` target) and all the rest, enjoy!
 The executables should be located somewhere in the `Build` directory.

-If you want to check out the remaining samples you can also install `lua lunasvg harfbuzz` and additionally pass `-DRMLUI_LUA_BINDINGS=ON -DRMLUI_SVG_PLUGIN=ON -DRMLUI_HARFBUZZ_SAMPLE=ON` to the CMake configuration command.
-There is also a comprehensive testing framework available, which can be built by additionally passing the option `-DBUILD_TESTING=ON`, or the CMake preset `dev`.
+If you want to check out the remaining samples you can also install `lua lunasvg rlottie harfbuzz` and use the preset `samples-all` during the CMake configuration.
+There is also a comprehensive testing framework available, which can be built by additionally passing the option `-DBUILD_TESTING=ON`, or the CMake preset `dev` or `dev-all`.

 If the version of RmlUi provided with vcpkg is out of date or somehow does not meet certain needs, then contributions would be welcome at the [vcpkg repository](https://github.com/microsoft/vcpkg).